Greening Bernal One Project at a Time

 How do you engage with the community to ensure that the green spaces you create meet their needs and expectations?

 I garner buy-in from at least the neighboring property owners, a requirement also shared by local public agencies and grant administrators.
-Then I try to ensure that we engage as many people as possible, especially underserved communities, who often do not speak English and do not understand the processes, such as providing their input, the permitting and hearing process, as well as how design and construction work.
+Then I try to ensure that we engage as many people as possible, especially underserved communities, who often do not speak English and do not understand processes such as providing their input, the permitting and hearing process, and how design and construction work.

 Can you tell us about some of your projects?